Mrpi314tech/UC37software/README.md

 ### Step 1:

-Make a weather account at http://weatherapi.com
+Make a weather account at http://weatherapi.com  Trying to find a new weather api.
+This one costs money.
+If you know any, please tell  me!

 Use the API key it gives you when the survey asks for your api key